POSTED BY April 5, 2016 COMMENTS (93)ON

 Below you can see the slab rates for all the states in India for entertainment tax.

 Stamp duty is a kind of tax which is levied when a legal document is executed.
 Most of us can understand it in real estate terms.
 So when we buy a property and we execute the agreement to sale, the stamp duty is charged as a percentage of the property value which is mentioned in the agreement or the govt read

 Most of the time this stamp duty is in range of 4-6% depending on the state.
 This stamp duty is paid every time a sale is made in property, which means if the same property exchanges hand 5 times in 10 yrs period, the govt will get the stamp duty 5 times.
 Below is the slab rate for stamp duty in various Indian states.

 Note that this data is a bit old and there might be slight changes at present, so please consider the chart below only as a reference point.

 Hence, this way stamp duty becomes a revenue source for the state government.

 Property tax is the tax paid by property owner every year.
 This tax is a local municipal level tax and the rate is decided by the local municipality.
 The amount of tax depends on various factors like the size of the property, kind of property (residential or commercial), age of the property and many more.

 Just for reference, in a city like Pune, I know that the property tax for a 2 BHK flat comes around Rs 8,000 to Rs 15,000 approx.

-Apart from the taxes above, there are various other small taxes which are paid from time to time like toll tax, dividend distribution tax, securities transaction tax, luxury tax and Octrai.
+Apart from the taxes above, there are various other small taxes that are paid from time to time like toll tax, dividend distribution tax, securities transaction tax, luxury tax, and Octroi.
 We have not covered them in this article, but you can read about them separately

 Let us know what do you think about the tax system in India and if you feel you are over burdened with taxes?